 Transmission Congestion

-As shown in , recent experience has demonstrated that the regional transmission system has little congestion among the New England load zones relative to the Hub.
+As shown in Table 6-3, recent experience has demonstrated that the regional transmission system has little congestion among the New England load zones relative to the Hub.
 At approximately $32 million in 2014, the total day-ahead and real-time congestion costs remain low, and mitigation by additional transmission upgrades is not warranted.
 Planned reliability transmission upgrades could reduce congestion costs further, as well as reduce transmission system losses.